 - Read and agree to the parent forms below.

 - New parents and students older than 4th grade must write out a short personal testimony of Christian faith.
 Testimonies must be submitted within in a week of registration or classes will be dropped.
 You may type in your testimony/ies in the Message to Homeschool Group Administrator area below.
 Please indicate which student the testimony is for.

 - All former students who are incoming sophomores or fifth grade must write out a short testimony of Christian faith.
 These must be completed within one week of registration or classes will be dropped.

 - Four parent volunteer times are required during the year.
-You may sign up for these on in person on Thursday's prior to May 19th or on the first day of classes in September.
-If you are not able to fulfill these you may pay a $20/volunteer time to be excused.
+You may sign up for these on line with the link provided on our home page.
+If you are not able to fulfill these you may pay a $25/volunteer time to be excused.
 Please contact Nichole DeMaar with questions.

 - Once we have Approved your Request for Membership, you will be emailed instructions on how to SIGN UP for your classes.
 Your teacher will communicate with you by the end of July with information about your class/es.

 - Any classes not dropped by August 1, must be paid in full regardless of the student's attendance.

 - Most 90 minute classes cost $320 plus any fees applicable, the two hour classes are $380 plus fees.

 You may email the teachers at any time for more information on classes.

 The purpose of the Parent-Teacher Co-op is to unite like-minded Christian families who believe that it is their God-given responsibility and privilege to provide a Christian education for their children.
 We believe that this education involves every area of our lives and the Bible is our ultimate authority.
 The Parent-Teacher Co-op Statement of Purpose is to assist home school parents with specialized educational classes for their children.
 These classes are designed to enhance and support a home schooling approach to education.